EU immediately endorses Biden, in 'unusual' move

 But he also promised to make "America respected around the world again".

-And he voiced support for the liberal and enlightenment values espoused in EU treaties.
+And he voiced support for the liberal and enlightenment values enshrined in EU treaties.

-The fact Harris was the first woman of colour to hold high office in the US was "long overdue", he said.
+The fact Harris was the first woman of colour to hold such high office in the US was "long overdue", Biden said.

 He pledged to govern for the sake of all Americans, including minorities - "gay, straight, transgender.
 White.
 Latino.
 Asian.
-Native American", he said.
+Native American".

 And he promised that his fight against Covid-19 would be "built on a bedrock of science".